alexlitinsky/remevi/memory-bank/progress.md

 - **Legal Framework**: Privacy Policy and Terms of Service

 ## Current Status
-- The application is in Phase 4 (Quiz System Enhancement)
+- The application is in Phase 4 (Achievement System Enhancement)
+- Achievement progress bar component is fully functional
+- Visual layering has been properly implemented with z-index values
 - Core quiz functionality is stable and working well
 - Quiz type system is properly implemented with TypeScript
 - Question formatting utilities have been created